 Small Business Lending has dramatically evolved since the market crash of 2008.
-The almost $700 Billion small business lending market has grown aggressively with the advent of fintech marketplace lending.
+With the advent of fintech marketplace lending, the almost $700 Billion small business lending market has grown aggressively.
 These alternative lenders have helped small businesses flourish by smoothening the loan approval process and giving them greater access to cash.
-Nearly $663,000 worth of average loan amount was extended to small businesses with maximum loans ranging from $13,000 to $1.2 Million.
-The rise in small business lending has created more than 358,911 jobs and $12.6 Billion in wages.
+Nearly $663,000 was loaned to small businesses on average with maximum loans ranging from $13,000 to $1.2 Million.
+The rise in small business lenders has created more than 358,911 jobs and $12.6 Billion in wages.

 Small Business Lending Trends to Follow

 Percentage of Banks That Consider This Institution a Competitor for Small Business Lending

 This illustrates that big banks understand the threat posed by the fintech lenders to their small business lending portfolio.

 Banks and Fintech Companies Collaborate: Win-Win

 Fintech and alt-lenders are characterized by their tech prowess, agility and cost effectiveness.
 These qualities allow them to underwrite even the smallest of loans.
 Their weakness is the high cost of customer acquisition, asset-liability mismatch and expensive financing.
 Banks and Credit Unions with their long-term low-cost deposit base and with deep community roots are a powerhouse in the same exact areas where alt-lenders lack.
 Combining the strengths of both fintechs and traditional lenders is a no brainer.
 The industry is witnessing collaboration in three ways:

 - Banks invest in SMB alt-lenders: Goldman’s investment in NAV and Citigroup’s investment in BlueVine are the prime examples of big banks backing SMB lenders with hard cash.